-Whether you are determining arrow speed to calibrate a variable power scope or you want to calculate the kinetic energy of your arrow setup, knowing how to chronograph your hunting crossbow properly is critical to obtaining accurate speed data.
+Whether you are determining crossbow bolt speed to calibrate a variable power scope or you want to calculate the kinetic energy of your bolt setup, knowing how to chronograph your hunting crossbow properly is critical to obtaining accurate speed data.

 Here are 10 steps for you to follow to properly chronograph your crossbow:

-1. Gather the following items: your crossbow; chronograph; crossbow target; shooting rest; rangefinder; crossbow arrow with field point; pen and paper; and flight rail lubricant.
+Step 1: Gather the following items: your crossbow; chronograph; crossbow target; shooting rest; rangefinder; crossbow bolt with field point; pen and paper; flight rail lubricant.

-7. Cock your crossbow, place it on the rest, and load an arrow.
+Step 7: Cock your hunting crossbow, place it on the rest, and load a bolt.
 Be sure to position the crossbow in the same location where you had it earlier when setting up the chronograph.
-Using the top dot or crosshair in your scope, take aim at the target, checking to make sure that where you choose to aim will allow the arrow to easily pass through both gates of the chronograph, unimpeded, without risk of the arrow hitting the chronograph.
+Using the top dot or crosshair in your scope, take aim at the target, checking to make sure that where you choose to aim will allow the crossbow bolt to easily pass through both gates of the chronograph, unimpeded, without risk of the arrow hitting the chronograph.

-8. Take your first shot.
+Step 8: Take your first shot.
 Immediately after the shot, check the chronograph for the first speed reading.
-Write this speed down with your pen and paper, and then retrieve your crossbow arrow.
+Write this speed down with your pen and paper, and then retrieve your crossbow bolt.

-10. Finally, you are ready to determine the average speed.
+Step 10: Finally, you are ready to determine the average speed.
 Add the three speeds together and divide by three.
-The result is an accurate representation of your arrow speed.
+The result is an accurate representation of your crossbow bolt speed.